 Inform the academy if their child is or has been unwell which may affect the symptoms e.g. symptoms worsening or sleep disturbances due to symptoms.

-Ensure their child’s inhaler (and spacer where relevant) is labelled with their child’s name.

-Provide the academy with a spare inhaler labelled with their child’s name.
+Provide the academy with a reliever inhaler (and a spacer where relevant) labelled with their child’s name.

 Regularly check the inhalers kept in the academy to ensure there is an adequate amount of medicine available and that it is in date.